prachi-void/BlackCoffer_Assignment/README.md

 nltk.download('punkt')

 Prepare your input data in an Excel file ('Input.xlsx') with columns 'URL_ID' and 'URL'.
-Run the script 'nlp_text_analysis.py'.
+Run the script 'NLP_Text_Extraction_And_Analysis.ipynb'.
 The script will perform data extraction, NLP tasks, and generate output scores.
 The script will create an output CSV file ('output_scores.csv') containing the computed linguistic metrics for each URL.

 ##Note: